 Someday Never Came—And That’s a Good Thing

-I’ve been asked, “How can you do something for over 30 years without getting bored or burnt out?
+I’ve been asked, “How can you stay passionate about life for so long without getting bored or burnt out?”

 But someday is a moving target.